-We derived 65% of our revenue from our intermodal services in both 2012 and 2011 as compared to 70% in 2010.
+We derived 64% of our revenue from our intermodal services in 2013 and 65% in both 2012 and 2011.
 As a result, any decrease in demand for intermodal transportation services compared to other transportation services could have an adverse effect on our results of operations.